We are continuously reviewing our visiting policy during the Covid-19 pandemic. Our current restrictions and guidelines are as follows:

 Virtual Visiting at Alder Hey

-We know and understand that these visiting restrictions may prevent the amount of contact you have with your child.
-As a result, we have launched a Family Support Messaging Service to allow our children and young people to keep in touch with families.
+We know and understand that these visiting restriction may prevent the amount of contact you have with your child.
+As a result, we have launched a new Family Support Messaging Service to allow our children and young people to keep in touch with families.

 The Service will see a team of Alder Hey staff and volunteers on hand to deliver computer tablets compatible with Skype to allow for recorded or live video calling between our patients and families in order to maintain that essential face-to-face contact.